DerThorsten/cpp_cookiecutter/docs/source/unit_tests.rst

 Build System
 **********************

-There is a meta target called :bash:`test_cpptools` (assuming your cpptools is the package name) which bundles the build process of unit tests.
+There is a meta target called :code:`test_cpptools` (assuming your cpptools is the package name) which bundles the build process of unit tests.
-Assuming you cmake-build directory is called :bash:`bld` the following will build all examples.
+Assuming you cmake-build directory is called :code:`bld` the following will build all examples.

 .. code-block:: shell